yt-li/Power-Communication-Isomorphism/README.md

 # Power Communication Isomorphism

-This repository contains the data for the following paper:
+This repository contains the data for the power communication isomorphism.

-Yunjie Gu, Yitong Li, Timothy C. Green, ``The Nature of Synchronization in Power Systems: Insights from Communication Theory,'' arXiv.

 ## Contact